Erendis42/Labirintus/README.md

 you should learn our language anyway because it's nice and hard (it has ancient gibber$

-you find a .exe @ bin/Release folder. have fun!
+you find an .exe @ bin/Release folder. have fun!